Payment Gateway Integration

 Best Practices for Payment Gateway Integration

-- Ensure Mobile Optimization: Since mobile commerce is on the rise, ensure that your payment gateway is optimized for mobile users.
+- Ensure Mobile Optimization: Because mobile shopping is getting more popular, check that your payment gateway works great on mobile phones.

-- Stay Updated with Compliance: Stay up-to-date with the latest payment security standards, such as PCI-DSS compliance, to avoid potential security vulnerabilities.
+- Stay Updated with Compliance: Regularly update compliance with payment security standards such as PCI-DSS, so you can spot and avoid security threats.

 Popular Payment Gateways for Integration